sathvikamuktha/FirstPath/README.md

 # FirstPathFinalProject
-Overview: FirstPath is a career guidance platform tailored for students and fresh graduates.
-It provides tools and resources to help users showcase their skills, connect with like-minded individuals, and navigate the job market with ease.
+- FirstPath is a career guidance platform designed to help students and fresh graduates navigate the job market with ease.
+Featuring tools like personalized profiles, project showcases, event calendars, job search capabilities, and group networking, FirstPath empowers users to showcase their skills, connect with like-minded individuals, and confidently take the next steps in their careers.

 # Key features include:
 1. Personalized profiles to highlight skills and projects.